Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 Nibbles

 Fridge space is limited.
 Look at purchasing pickles, sundried tomatoes, preserved fish, olives and crackers for nibbles.
+Hard mature cheese and some salami can be stored outside of the fridge for a short time.
+Check out this Tapenade recipe for something a little more substantial.

 Entree

 You can arrange delivery of fresh seafood and platters to your boat through local provisions companies.
 Prawns for the BBQ or fresh shellfish and calamari can all be arranged.
+Even better, catch your own fresh fish and serve as sashimi.

 Main

-Order smoked ham or salmon from the local supermarket in Airlie Beach or Cannonvale and collect on your way to Shute.
+Cold meats will be the way to go for a Christmas holiday lunch.
+You can order cold turkey, smoked ham, or salmon from the local supermarket in Airlie Beach or Cannonvale and collect it on your way to Shute.
+If you want something warm, think about what you can do on the BBQ.

 Salads using mostly preserved ingredients are also a trick to catering on a boat.